lucia-auth/lucia/documentation/src/pages/learn/basics/create-users.md

 title: "Create users"
 ---

-It's important to start off by noting that users and sessions, while connected, are different things.
-Creating a user does not automatically create a new session, and deleting a session does not delete a user.

 The `createUser` method can be used to create users, which requires a provider name and identifier.
 Lucia (or rather the database) will automatically generate a user id for your users on creation.
 However, you can generate your own user id using [`configurations.generateCustomUserId`]().

+This method will not create a new session (tokens).
+To create a new session after creating a user, refer to [Create sessions](/learn/basics/authenticate-users).

 ```ts
 import { auth } from "$lib/server/lucia.ts";